 September 2021: Nanna Læssøe Navntoft

-The Danish state-controlled “Ø for organic” red label is the consumer’s guarantee of rigorous control of organic produce.
-Organics is not just about control and labelling, however, and Organic Denmark is currently working to enhance knowledge of the four principles for organic production that are endorsed and adhered to by organic producers all over the world.
+Organic Denmark is currently working to enhance knowledge of the four principles for organic production that are endorsed and adhered to by organic producers all over the world.

-We want to increase awareness of the four organic principles as a natural foundation for the development of a sustainable food system throughout the supply chains.
+Organic Denmark aims to increase awareness of the four organic principles as a natural foundation for the development of a sustainable food system throughout the supply chains.
 The considerable impact from food production on our climate and on biodiversity makes the four organic principles more relevant than ever before.
 We want to do our utmost to promote these principles.